What is Conservation Connect?

 - Collaborative group experience and knowledge is on the cutting edge of the field and has not yet been documented

-- People naturally learn best through on current, real-world challenges and sharing ideas with each other along the way
+- People naturally learn best through current, real-world challenges and sharing ideas with each other along the way

 - Peer learning is an efficient way to share knowledge with others